Skip to main content

 Why it is not in the pip package

 The compiled binary is ~93 MB.
 Shipping it inside the wheel would bloat pip install certior for every user, including those who never enable live Lean verification.
 Without the binary, the runtime uses the Python implementation of the same subset and budget rule.
 Lean has proven that implementation sound offline.
-The behaviour is identical at the verdict level; only the source of the verdict differs.
+The behaviour is identical at the verdict level; only the source of the verdict differs. certior-install-lean downloads the binary for your platform from the matching GitHub Release, verifies it against a SHA-256 baked into the pip package, and caches it where the runtime finds it automatically:

 Requirements: Build: